 - Develop vital business and creative skills for the world of artists’ professional practice today

-- Create a highly personalized Artist Plan designed to help residents identify and achieve professional goals
+- Create a personalized Artist Plan designed to help residents identify and achieve professional goals

 - Build a supportive community among peers and professionals in the field

-- Receive feedback and tactical advice from mentor artists and other innovative thinkers
+- Receive feedback and practical advice from mentor artists and other innovative thinkers

 - Prepare a suite of professional application materials that can be used for various opportunities

 - Devote time to introspection about the future of one’s professional practice

 - Access educational resources and reading materials on entrepreneurial skills and special topics